S3cur3Th1sSh1t/Amsi-Bypass-Powershell/README.md

 # Amsi-Bypass-Powershell #
 This repo contains some Antimalware Scan Interface (AMSI) bypass / avoidance methods i found on different Blog Posts.

 Most of the scripts are detected by AMSI itself.
 So you have to find the [trigger](https://github.com/RythmStick/AMSITrigger) and change the signature at the part via variable/function renaming, string replacement or encoding and decoding at runtime.
 Alternatively obfuscate them via ISESteroids and or Invoke-Obfuscation to get them working.
+You can also take a look at my [blog post](https://s3cur3th1ssh1t.github.io/Bypass_AMSI_by_manual_modification/) about manually changing the signature to get a valid bypass again.

 1. [Patching amsi.dll AmsiScanBuffer by rasta-mouse](#Patching-amsi.dll-AmsiScanBuffer-by-rasta-mouse "Goto Patching-amsi.dll-AmsiScanBuffer-by-rasta-mouse")
 2. [Dont use net webclient](#Dont-use-net-webclient "Goto Dont-use-net-webclient") - this one is not working anymore